| |

 Stopping

-cold turkey was hell on wheels, you really
+cold turkey was pure hell on wheels, you really

-know how hooked you are how powerful the addiction is.
-Tobacco
+know bad you're hooked then and how powerful the addiction is.
+They say it's

 I